 Science

-How two landmark studies are changing how we think.
+How two landmark studies have changed how we think.

 Taken together, these studies and their successor findings have everything – a suspect gene, genes in collusion, tell-tale neurotransmitter trails, a smoking amygdala, limbic system accomplices, cortical funny dealings, and a complicit environment, all combining to create a deadly destructive swath of emotional mayhem.